 "Learning and living the Mediterranean"

 The "Mediterranean studies" branch of the Master in Advanced European and International Studies (MAEIS) is targeted at students who have completed their undergraduate studies.
-Its objective is to give students an overarching, encompassing the vision of the political, social, economic, and cultural challenges of today’s world and the mediterranean landscape.
+Its objective is to give students an overarching vision of the political, social, economic, and cultural challenges of today’s world and the mediterranean landscape.

 The MAEIS is a one-year programme, subdivided into three terms plus an optional internship (3-6 months).